AmziLS/AmziProlog/README.md

   - **Logic Server** -- a runtime library for compiled Prolog programs that execute on the Prolog-VM (*Prolog analogue to a database server*)
   - **C API and foreign language bindings** -- to embed Logic Server into other languages (*analogue to an interface to a database server*)
     - allows asserting clauses (facts or rules) and querying logic bases
-  - **Logic Server Extension** -- .lsx files that implement extended predicates/functions, implemented in other languages
+  - **Logic Server Extension** -- .lsx files that provide extended predicates/functions, implemented in other languages
   - **Command line tools** -- to build, run, and "listen to" Prolog programs
   - **Eclipse plugin** -- for comfortable compiling, linking, and *debugging*